cucho26/ESP-Google-Home-Integration/README.md

 ## How to link your account to *Gérald IOT*

 1. Opened the Google Home app
-1. Click on the plus sign at the top left hand corner
+1. Click on the plus sign at the top left-hand corner
 1. Click configure device
 1. Click on Link Service
 1. Search for Gérald IoT
 1. You're good to go.
 Enjoy !!

+## How to control ESP chips with Google Home
+1. Copy one of the code [there](Arduino%20Code)
+1. Copy [the header file](Arduino%20Code/Credentials.h) to one of the sketch you want to use
+1. Compile the sketch
+1. Enjoy !!

 ## Compatible devices
 When you link your account to *Gérald IOT* you will access the following devices